 “Having some supplies in a backpack that anyone in your household can grab on their way out, if you have to leave in a hurry, is a good idea.”
 Mrs Cheesman says most people will already have some basic survival items at home.

 Check out the Ministry of Civil Defence and Emergency Management's site for more information.

 If you're still keen on buying a pre-made kit, here's an analysis of each of the ones we tested.
-There's a table further down the page that lets you easily compare the kits' contents.
+See our table below to compare the kits' contents.

 Overall score 75%